loiskilberg/FinalProject/source/02_layingOutMultipleCovers.rst

 #.
 Pick correct information file.
 Understand two-sided layout.
 File> Place.

 #.
 Rasterize.
 Rotate in other direction.
 Position it.
+Rotate in the opposite direction of the related image, on the same horizontal row, but on the opposite left vs right side as the image.
+Use same margins and being flush as for the images.

 #.
 Place remaining seven images, rasterize, rotate, position.

 #.
 Group eight layers.
 Name group "info".

+#.
+File> Save the file with a meaningful filename.

 Next
 ====